The answer is yes!

 If after you step out of your sauna and you are not “sweating,” feel your skin.
 Is it moist?
 Does it feel sticky?
 If the answer is yes, your body is releasing toxins.
 Some people sweat more than others.
 But toxins are released during every session.

 Like many people, water is not the first drink that we want to reach for.
 It is refreshing on a hot day, but most often it is not what we are wanting, although it is what our bodies need to function properly.
 There are many free apps available to help us drink more water.
-Here are the six most popular apps:
+Here are five popular apps:

 - Plant Nanny Available on Android